untillpro/scm4j/scm4j-vcs-api/README.md

 	- LOCKED
 		- current `IVCSLockedWorkingCopy` represents a locked folder, i.e. a folder which is not used by other `IVCSLockedWorkingCopy` instances.
 	- OBSOLETE
-		- `IVCSLockedWorkingCopy.close()` mehtod has been called.
+		- `IVCSLockedWorkingCopy.close()` method has been called.
 Corresponding folder is unlocked and could be used by other `IVCSLockedWorkingCopy` instances. `IVCSLockedWorkingCopy` instance with this state should not be used anymore.
 - If a Working copy can not be reused due of VCS system data damage (e.g. .git, .svn folders) or due of vcs Working Copy can not be cleaned, reverted, switched, checked out etc, execute `IVCSLockedWorkingCopy.setCorrupted(true)`.
 LWC folder will be deleted on close.

 # Folder structure